Kansas State University

 • Grade requirements - In addition to the university standards and policies for grades, the College of Engineering has the following standards:

-• Curricula grades - See the individual engineering department sections of the K-State Undergraduate Catalog for the grade requirements for their curriculum and degree.
-All courses applied to degree requirements require a letter grade except for 0credit hour assembly courses.
+• Curricula grades - Visit the individual engineering department sections of the K-State Undergraduate Catalog for the grade requirements for their curriculum and degree.
+All courses applied to degree requirements require a letter grade except for 0 credit hour assembly courses.

 • DirectLink - an initiative between Kansas community colleges and Kansas State University to provide future transfer students with support as they prepare to make the transition to K-State.
 Visit DirectLink to register.